Ulauncher/Ulauncher/README.md

 ### How to build, run and contribute
 1. Fork the repo and clone your fork locally.
 1. Create a new branch for your PR
-1. Run `$ ./ul dev-container` to take you into a Docker container from which you can run build and test scripts.
-Use `sudo -E ./ul dev-container` if your user is not in the `docker` group.
-1. Build the preferences UI from inside the docker container: `root@container: # ./ul build-preferences`
 1. Make your changes to the code
-1. Run the app `$ ./ul run`
-1. Write unit tests and check if all tests pass using `root@container: # ./ul test` command (preferably from inside the container)
+1. If you have Ulauncher installed, make sure you stop the background process (`systemctl --user stop ulauncher.service`)
+1. `./bin/ulauncher -v` runs the app from the git root directory (`-v` turns on verbose logging), so you can test it.
 1. Create a pull request (provide the relevant information suggested by the template)

 For GTK-related issues you may want to check out [Useful Resources for a Python GTK Developer](https://github.com/Ulauncher/Ulauncher/wiki/Resources-for-a-Python-GTK-Developer).

 If you have any questions, feel free to ask in a Github issue.

-`./ul` lists more commands (note that many of them are only useful to the maintainers).
+There are more developer and maintainer commands provided by the `ul` wrapper. `./ul` lists all of these (note that most of them are only useful to the maintainers and/or requires docker/podman).

 ### License